AguaClara/Dissolved-Gas/Research Reports/Report_Spring2019.md

 </p>

 **Figure 3**: The left-hand photograph is of the current prototype apparatus.
 The right-hand photograph contains graphical enhancement to clarify the system's progression.
 Influent water (purple arrow) enters the system and is diverted to two paths.
 One path leads to a flow accumulator (blue rectangle).
-The second path leads through the peristaltic pump (orange rectangle), flows up into the fluidized bed reactor (green rectangle), exits the reactor as effluent water (dotted purple), and pours into a small bucket (yellow rectangle) that serves as an open-faced vent.
+The second path leads through the peristaltic pump (orange rectangle), flows up into the fluidized bed reactor (green rectangle), exits the reactor as effluent water (dotted purple), and pours into a small bucket (yellow rectangle) that serves as an open-faced vent. **Update this figure**

 To simulate input of supersaturated water, the subteam has considered the use of heated water that already contains dissolved air.
 Since the solubility of gases decreases as temperature increases, such water should behave as supersaturated [(Averill & Eldredge)](https://2012books.lardbucket.org/books/principles-of-general-chemistry-v1.0/s17-04-effects-of-temperature-and-pre.html).
 The Spring 2019 subteam began to experimentally evaluate this approach, as described in the Methods section.
 The subteam intends to progress to quantitative evaluation of the apparatus, and to iterate improvements.